About a month after John died, I went to get a haircut – my first in many moons.

 “Sure.
 So what made you decide to do that?”

 Here goes.
-Well my boyfriend died about a month ago and you see, we both lived in Chicago, so I had to get out of there and start over.
+Well my boyfriend died about a month ago and we both lived in Chicago, so I had to get out of there and start over.
 Travel a bit.
 Figure things out.
 See some people I love and explore new cities.
 Soul search.

 The comb sorting through the knots in my thick blonde mess stopped.
 I felt her wide eyes on the back of my head.
 Her silence was deafening.
 My face became hot.
 My sinuses suddenly burned and my eyelids seemed to thicken and I held my breath to keep the tears in check.